Learn How to Make Teaching ESL to Preschool Children Magic and Fun!

 I am sure you will love it, but the guarantee is there so that you can try this teaching resource out at no risk to you.

 Click here to order with our secure server and remember the e-book of games and the stories are covered by a 60 day guarantee if you are not satisfied.

 If you would like to use Snail Mail drop me a quick email and I'll send you a form, my email is games *AT* teachingenglishgames.com (with no gaps in the email).

 Prefer to order by phone or have questions?
 Please email me for a phone appointment.
 If it's urgent my mobile in France is: +33 6 83 90 15 33 (not in the middle of the night please!).

 You can download the games now and be using them tomorrow!

 Teaching English Games

-PS I know your preschoolers are going to be motivated to learn English with you when you use these fun methods, and that you never be short of ideas.
+P.S.
+I know your pre-school & young primary kids are going to be motivated to learn English with you when you use these fun methods, and that you will never be short of ideas.

 Even better, you will be responsible for helping your preschoolers associate fun to learning, which will help them throughout their lives in all their endeavours.

-To access the games, stories and all bonuses today, while the price is still 39.95 US Dollars, and while all the bonuses are still included in that price, please click below to go through to the order page.
+To access the games and bonus toddlers report today, while the price is still 19.97 USD (17 euros), and while the bonus is still included in that price, please click below to go through to the order page.